Le Moss: Background

 Le Moss was a chestnut horse with a narrow white blaze and three white socks bred in Ireland by the McGrath Trust Company, a family breeding operation run by Joseph McGrath.
 His sire was the McGrath-owned Le Levanstell, who won the Sussex Stakes and the Queen Elizabeth II Stakes in 1961 before a successful stud career.
-Le Moss's dam, Feemoss came from a strong staying family, being a daughter of the Yorkshire Oaks winner Feevagh and a half-sister of the Queen Alexandra Stakes winner Laurence O. Feemoss had previously produced the Prix de l'Arc de Triomphe winner Levmoss and the Prix de Diane winner Sweet Mimosa.
+Le Moss's dam, Feemoss came from a strong staying family, being a daughter of the Yorkshire Oaks winner Feevagh and a half-sister to the Queen Alexandra Stakes winner Laurence O. Feemoss had previously produced the Prix de l'Arc de Triomphe winner Levmoss and the Prix de Diane winner Sweet Mimosa, both of which were also by Le Levanstell and therefore a full-brother and full-sister to Le Moss.

 As a yearling, Le Moss was sent to the sales and was bought for 26,000 guineas by representatives of the Italian lawyer Carlo d'Alessio.
 During his racing career, Le Moss carried d'Alessio's red, white and green racing silks and was trained by Henry Cecil at his Warren Place Stables in Newmarket, Suffolk.
-He proved a difficult horse to train, being highly temperamental and lazy in his exercise.
-Joe Mercer, who rode the horse to some of his biggest wins described him as "a cantankerous bugger".
+He proved a difficult horse to train: Joe Mercer, Le Moss' main jockey, called him "cantankerous"; but on the racecourse the horse gave his all, Mercer considering him "very brave, and once he got his head in front very little would pass him".

 Racing career

 1978: three-year-old season

 After finishing unplaced on his only race as a two-year-old, Le Moss was a "very impressive" winner of a maiden race at Newmarket Racecourse on his first appearance in 1978.
 He established himself as one of the leading stayers of his generation at Royal Ascot in June when he was ridden by Geoff Baxter to win the Queen's Vase over two miles at odds of 7/4.
 The following month, again ridden by Baxter, he defeated the mighty Sea Pigeon in the valuable Tennent Trophy over one mile and seven furlongs at Ayr.
-Re-united with stable jockey Mercer in August, he was an impressive winner of the March Stakes over one and three-quarter miles at Goodwood, a recognised trial for the St Leger Stakes at Doncaster in September, a race in which he finished second of the fourteen runners, one and a half lengths behind the 28/1 outsider Julio Mariner.
+Re-united with stable jockey Mercer in August, he was an impressive winner of the March Stakes over one and three-quarter miles at Goodwood prior to tackling the final classic of the season, the St Leger Stakes at Doncaster, a race in which he finished second of the fourteen runners, one and a half lengths behind the 28/1 outsider Julio Mariner.